revanthvermareddy/Suduko/README.md

 a decision and try other ways around.

 # Learnigs
-The algorithm is simple to understand but its a bit tricky to logically apply in problem solving
+The algorithm is simple to understand but it's a bit tricky to logically apply this algo in problem solving.